ofirdror7619/QualityScoreBackend/README.md

+How to run the app locally:

+1. Clone the project
+2. Right-click on pom.xml
+3. Maven -> Reload Project
-To Run the app, use the following command in terminal:
+4. Run the following command in terminal:
 ./mvnw spring-boot:run